Karelian Isthmus: Transport

-Also on the Karelian isthmus are all lines of the St. Petersburg metro.
+Also on the Karelian isthmus are all lines of the Saint Petersburg metro.

 Industry

 The pulp-and-paper, timber and woodworking industries (JSC Svetogorsk, pulp and paper mill in Svetogorsk, Vyborgsky Pulp and Paper Mill in Vyborg, Priozersky Furniture and Woodworking Industrial Complex and Priozersky Woodworking Factory in Priozersk, as well as other smaller enterprises all over the isthmus) are well developed in Vyborgsky and Priozersky Districts.
 The pulp and paper industry, however, affects the environment adversely.
 The predecessor of the Priozersk facilities, Priozersky Pulp and Paper Mill, a major polluter of Lake Ladoga constructed in 1931, was closed down in 1986.
 Northern and western parts of the isthmus are also an important reserve of granite (quarries in Kuznechnoye, as well as a number of others along the Vyborg-Hiitola railroad).

 Vyborg Shipyard is one of the largest shipbuilding companies in Northwestern Russia.
 Roskar Battery Farm in Pervomayskoye is a leading producer of chicken and eggs.

 In Vsevolozhsky District state-owned Morozov Plant is located, which is an important producer of paints, adhesives, abrasives and other substances.
 In Kuzmolovsky, Vsevolozhsky District, near the station Kapitolovo of the Saint Petersburg–Hiitola railroad, a facility of the Saint Petersburg nuclear enterprise Izotop is located, which specializes in transportation of nuclear materials and radioactive waste.
 Bogs of Vsevolozhsky District along the shores of Lake Ladoga and the Neva River were major sources of peat for fuel.
 Now it is extracted in smaller quantities, mostly for agricultural purposes.
 The district is also an important supplier of sand.
 A plant of Ford Motor Company producing Ford Focus cars was opened in Vsevolozhsk in 2002.